 What is the impact and where does it occur?
-What Managament Approach is the organization's involvement in the impact?
-Management Approach is the organization's involvement in the impact?
-For 2024, VITA did not experience data breach, leak, VITA has an IT department in charge of theft or even loss.
-All data regarding its business maintaining the integrity and security of data operations, trade secrets, employees, suppliers, and stored electronically as well as the maintenance customers are intact and secured.
-Since it was able to and security of all computers used by the keep its data secured, its business operations and employees.
-It has also developed a safe-keeping supply chain remained undisturbed and its business system of all its contracts, records, and important operations and supply chain were not exposed to legal, documents to protect the data in the said financial and operational risks. contracts, records or documents.
-Only those that have a "need" to access these documents may be • allowed access to the said records, contracts, or documents and the information contained in Breach of data security exposes VITA, its directors, officers, and employees to legal, operational, financial and reputational risks. also renewed existing endpoints, firewall, and SSL to protect and secure data.
-It has also What are the Opportunity/ies Identified? implemented a single sign on application.
+What is the organization's involvement in the impact?
+Management Approach · maintaining the integrity and security of data stored electronically as well as the maintenance and security of all computers used by the employees.
+It has also developed a safe-keeping system of all its contracts, records, and important What are the Risk/s Identified? allowed access to the said records, contracts, or documents and the information contained in ' What are the Opportunity/ies Identified? implemented a single sign on application.
 The development and implementation of the active directory in Visayas and Mindanao operations will give the same protection as the data in Luzon.
 VITA still sees opportunities to increase its data security through: (a) improved e-mail security; and (b) use of additional security measures, such as two-factor authentication, to prevent unauthorized access to data.